prathameshsutar430/prathameshsutar430/README.md

 🛠️ **Vehicle Black Box and Security System (Final Year Project)**
 A microcontroller-based system using Atmega32 to collect vehicle data, detect incidents, and alert emergency contacts.

-📊 **Data Cleaning & Analysis Projects**
+📊 **Sales Data Analysis**
-Performed data preprocessing, visualization, and transformation using Excel, Pandas, and Power BI.
+Performed data preprocessing, visualization, and transformation using Excel, Numpy, Pandas, and Power BI.

-🌐 **Web Portfolio & Mini Projects**
+🌐 **GreenLife A Plant Retail Website**
 Designed static and responsive web pages using HTML, CSS, and Bootstrap for practice and showcasing work.

 ---